itsmansoor/itsmansoor/README.md

 ## 👋 About Me

-I am a **Full-Stack Web Developer** with hands-on experience in building modern, responsive, and scalable web applications using the **MERN Stack, and  Next.js**.
+I am an Information Technology graduate (awaiting final results) and a Full-Stack Web Developer passionate about building modern, scalable, and user-focused web applications.

+* 💻 Experienced in MERN Stack, Next.js, FastAPI, and Django
-- 💻 Strong focus on **Frontend (React, Next.js, Tailwind CSS, Bootstrap)**
+* ⚡ Strong foundation in React.js, Next.js, Tailwind CSS, and Bootstrap
-- 🧠 Solid understanding of **Backend APIs (Node.js, Express.js)**
-- 📦 Experience with **MongoDB & RESTful services**
+* 🧠 Skilled in backend development with Node.js, Express.js, FastAPI, and Django
+* 🗄️ Experience with MongoDB, MySQL, REST APIs, and database design
-- 🚀 Passionate about clean code and real-world projects
+* 🚀 Passionate about clean code, performance optimization, and real-world projects
-- 🌱 Currently enhancing **Next.js & Full-Stack Architecture skills**
+* 🌱 Continuously learning modern technologies and software development best practices
+* 📌 Open to entry-level opportunities, internships, and collaborative projects

 ---